ollama/ollama/docs/faq.md

 Refer to the section [above](#how-do-i-configure-ollama-server) for how to set environment variables on your platform.

-## Does Ollama send my prompts and answers back to Ollama.ai to use in any way?
+## Does Ollama send my prompts and answers back to ollama.com?

-No, Ollama runs entirely locally, and conversation data will never leave your machine.
+No. Ollama runs locally, and conversation data does not leave your machine.

 ## How can I use Ollama in Visual Studio Code?